cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 end;
 ```

 The above program keeps issuing the `move` command, until the unit is within one tile from the intended destination.
-Issuing the command repeatedly, instead of just waiting, might be important in some cases, as it you don't issue a command to a unit for ten seconds, the unit becomes
+Issuing the command repeatedly, instead of just waiting is important: if you don't issue a command to a unit for ten seconds, the unit stops executing the last logic-issued action and becomes AI-controlled instead.

 ### Discarding unwanted items